radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 added security considerations listed in RFCs 8446, 9257, 9258 (and other RFCs) which might not have applied to Radius w/out the use of external PSKs.
 It might make sense to call those out specifically.

+Using TLS-PSK across the wider Internet for RADIUS can have different security considerations than for other protocols.
+For example, if TLS-PSK was for client/server communication with HTTPS, then having a PSK be exposed or broken could affect one users traffic.
+In contrast, RADIUS contains credentials and personally identifiable information (PII) for many users.
+As a result, an attacker being able to see inside of a TLS-PSK connection for RADIUS would result in substantial amounts of PII being leaked, possibly including passwords.

+When modes providing forward secrecy are used (e.g. ECDHE_PSK {{?RFC5489}} and {{?RFC8442}}), such attacks are limited to future sessions, and historical sessions are still secure.

 # IANA Considerations